 Other asset represents club membership held by the Company for long-term investment purposes.
 Club membership is tested for impairment annually by comparing its carrying amount with its recoverable amount.
-In the opinion of the directors, club membership worth at least its carrying value as at 31 March 2020 and 2019.
+For the purpose of impairment testing, the carrying amount of other asset is allocated to the CGU which engaged in supplying medical devices and providing medical device solutions, the only one operating segment of the Group.